 Graduates earning above £41,000 will be charged interest at the full rate of inflation plus 3%.

-This should not be a 'lifetime' debt for many people: if you don't manage to repay the full amount, any remaining balance will be written off after 30 years.
+This should not be a 'lifetime' of repayments for many people: if you don't manage to repay the full amount, any remaining balance will be written off after 30 years.
 This 30-year term begins the April after graduation.
 Find out more